Fobri/Terraxel-Unity/README.md

 The version of Unity I used with the project is 2022.3, but earlier versions should work fine too.

+1. Download the source, open it in Unity and open the sample scene.
+2. Enable unsafe code in Player settings.
+There will be compile errors otherwise.
+3. Create a layer called "Terrain" and assign it to the chunk prefab in Assets/Resources/Prefabs/Chunk.

-Download the source, open it in Unity and open the sample scene.
-Features are shown on the video, that should be enough to get started.
+Other features are shown on the video, that should be enough to get started.
 You can cut the terrain with C and fill it with F.

 ## Acknowledgements